xyzcocktail/hipages-fullstack-assessment/SOLUTION.md

 - [React v17.0.1](https://reactjs.org/)
 - [Material UI v4.11.0](https://material-ui.com/)

-React is the one I chose however, I am also having many years of AngularJS and some Angular 8 experiences.
+React is the one I chose however, I have many years of experience using AngularJS and Angular 8.

 ## Getting Started